 There are a number of different methods with which you can get a police report after your accident in California.
 Here’s what you need to know:

-- Call the police to the scene of your accident: The simplest way to get a police report is to call 911 in the moments after your accident.
-An officer will arrive at the scene of the crash, ask you questions about the accident, and provide both sides with a copy of the report.
+- Call the police to the scene of your accident: The simplest way to get a police report is. to call 911 in the moments after your accident.
+An officer will arrive at the scene of the crash.
+The agent will ask you questions about the accident, and provide both sides with a copy of the report.

-- Request a copy from the police: If you don’t manage to get a copy from the officer or if you lose track of it, call your local law enforcement office and they’ll retrieve it for you.
-Call prepared with your accident identification number and the date, time, and location of the accident so they can find the correct document.
+- Request a copy from the police: If you don’t manage to get a copy from the officer, or if you lose track of it, call your local law enforcement officers, and they’ll retrieve it for you.
+Call prepared with your accident identification number.
+Also, provide the date, time, and location of the accident, so they can find the correct document.
 Keep in mind that many California cities charge a small fee if you lose your police report.
-For example, if you live in San Diego, you’ll need to pay $12 to get a copy of your police report.
+For example, if you live in San Diego, you’ll need to pay $12 to get a copy.

 - Ask your insurance company: It’s possible that your insurance company retrieved a copy of the police report on your behalf.
 Give them a call to check.

 In terms of reporting your accident to your car insurance company, California doesn’t have any laws dictating whether—or when—policyholders who get into a car accident should report the accident to their automobile insurer.
-However, most car insurance companies require the policyholder to report a car accident to the insurer very soon after the fact.
-Even if your accident was minor, it’s advised that you report it to the insurance company just to make sure they provide coverage for the accident should you need it.
+However, most car insurance companies require the policyholder to report a car accident to the insurer shortly after it occurs.
+Even if your accident was minor, it’s advised that you report it to the insurance company.
+This will ensure that you are provided with coverage if you need it.

 Contact a California Car Accident Attorney

 If you or a loved one has been injured in a California car accident as a result of another driver’s negligence, consider reaching out to the trusted lawyers at Adamson Ahdoot LLP.
-With over 100 years of experience, our team is committed to keeping you informed throughout the legal process as you overcome this challenging time in your life.
-After meeting with you one-on-one, we’ll launch an investigation into the facts of your case and the circumstances that led up to the injury in order to get you the compensation you deserve for any lost wages, medical bills, property damage, and psychological trauma.
+With over 100 years of experience, our team is committed to putting you first.
+We want to keep you informed throughout the legal process as you overcome this challenging time in your life.
+After meeting with you one-on-one, we’ll launch an investigation into the facts of your case.
+We will explore the circumstances that led up to the injury in order to get you the compensation you deserve.

-No matter the size or complexity of your case, we’ll pour our undivided attention and resources into helping those who have suffered from the negligence of others and deserve justice.
-We’ll give you peace of mind by handling the details regarding your insurance company, the DMV, auto repairs, medical care, and everything in between.
+No matter the size or complexity of your case, we will fight for your case.
+We’ll put our attention and resources into helping those who have suffered from the negligence of others and deserve justice.
+We’ll give you peace of mind by handling the details regarding your case.
+Everything from your insurance company, the DMV, auto repairs, medical care, and beyond.
 For a free consultation, give us a call at (877) 871-3265 or complete our contact form today.